BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 There is no freedom of the press in the United States.

-I also concluded separately that there was this convergence of voice data, uh telecommunications, radio, TV, uh uh and and um even holography that was coming about, depending upon the amount of power that could be generated from a uh microchip, you would end up being able to generate uh full-blown uh holographic imaging, for example, of a human body.
+radio, TV, and even holography that was coming about, depending upon the amount of power that could be generated from a microchip, you would end up being able to generate full-blown holographic imaging, for example, of a human body.

 Imagine that.

-So in this paper, this is now 40, this is uh uh uh 30 years ago that I wrote this.
+This is 30 years ago that I wrote this.

-So for example, let's say that you suffered a brain tumor, unfortunately, or someone did who you loved, and they had to go in for a surgery, and they were told under conventional uh um assessments that it was inoperable.
+So for example, let's say that you suffered a brain tumor, unfortunately, or someone did who you loved, and they had to go in for a surgery, and they were told under conventional assessments that it was inoperable.

-With a head mounted display, a doctor using holographic imaging to perform the operation and dictate basically precisely how to enter the brain with least injury and risk.
+a doctor using holographic imaging to perform the operation and dictate basically precisely how to enter the brain with least injury and reach the tumor and destroy it.

 So that's just one example of how AI can be applied.